MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Auto login policy controlled by CSP

-This new AutoLogonUser policy controls whether a user will be automatically logged on.
+This new AutoLogonUser policy controls whether a user is automatically logged on.
 Some customers want to set up devices that are tied to an identity but don't want any sign-in experience.
 Imagine picking up a device and using remote assist immediately.
 Or have a benefit of being able to rapidly  distribute HoloLens devices and enable their end users to expedite login.

 When the policy is set to a non-empty value, it specifies the email address of the auto-logon user.
 The specified user must log on to the device at least once to enable auto-logon.

 The OMA-URI of new policy `./Device/Vendor/MSFT/Policy/Config/MixedReality/AutoLogonUser` String value

-- User with the same email address will have auto logon enabled.
+- User with the same email address have auto logon enabled.

-On a device where this policy is configured, the user specified in the policy will need to log on at least once.
-Subsequent reboots of the device after the first logon will have the specified user automatically logged on.
+On a device where this policy is configured, the user specified in the policy needs to log on at least once.
+Subsequent reboots of the device after the first logon have the specified user automatically logged on.
 Only a single auto-logon user is supported.
 Once enabled, the automatically logged on user won’t be able to log out manually.
 To log on as a different user, the policy must first be disabled.

 > [!NOTE]
 >